patx/micropie/README.md

 [MicroPie.py](https://raw.githubusercontent.com/patx/micropie/refs/heads/main/MicroPie.py)

 Place it in your project directory, and your good to go.
-Note that Jinja2 must be installed separately to use templates:
+Note that Jinja2 must be installed separately to use templates, but this *is* optional:
 ```bash
 pip install jinja2
 ```

 ### **Install an ASGI Web Server**
-In oder to test and deply your apps you will need a ASGI web server like uvicorn or Daphne.
+In order to test and deploy your apps you will need a ASGI web server like uvicorn or Daphne.
 Install uvicorn with:
 ```bash
 pip install uvicorn
 ```